tunahandanis/ripples-of-knowledge/README.md

 ## Accomplishments that we're proud of

-I'm very inexperienced in the blockchain development, it was a tough process; but I managed to build most of what I wanted, for which I'm content.
+Considering that I'm still a newbie in the blockchain development, I'm proud of the fact that I was able to create most of what I had in mind.

 ## What we learned